 The Equality Act: What Transgender People Need to Know

 A bipartisan coalition in Congress is introducing The Equality Act — a nationwide law that would ban discrimination on the basis of your gender identity or sexual orientation.
-Here’s what that means for transgender people and their families.
+Here’s what that means for transgender people and our families.

 A bipartisan group of members of Congress has introduced The Equality Act, a historic piece of legislation that would explicitly and strongly extend civil rights protections to cover LGBTQ people nationwide.

-The ambitious piece of legislation represents a major step forward for the transgender equality movement, and transgender people and their families might have reasonable questions about what it is and what it does: Who is covered by the Equality Act?
+The ambitious piece of legislation represents a major step forward for the transgender equality movement, and transgender people and our families might have reasonable questions about what it is and what it does: Who is covered by the Equality Act?
 How would it impact my job, my school, or my health care?
 What if I already live in a state with legal protections for transgender people?
 Won’t the President just veto it?

 Below are some key questions and answers about The Equality Act and what it could mean for you, your family, and your ability to live your life.
 We at NCTE are so excited for this bill and what it means for the future of transgender rights — and we want to be sure you can join us on this journey and in this fight.